-What I’ve loved is how many amazing dinners we’ve had!
-These are things that are delicious whether you’re doing Whole30 or not and I’m planning on sharing more in the next couple of weeks.
+I’ve loved how many amazing dinners we had!
+These are things that are delicious whether you’re doing Whole30 or not.

 I love our Instant Pot, especially now that it’s fall and almost winter.
 It makes the best, most tender stews and slow-cooked dinners, but much faster than a slow cooker!

 I think it’s well worth the cost, which isn’t that much, but we use it several times a month and I’m glad I made the purchase.
-It also makes perfect rice, which is not happening this month (Whole30), but is my main use for it.
+It also makes perfect rice, bone broth, stock, sauces, soups, stews—it’s amazing and so much faster than a crockpot.
+If you’re like me and don’t think too far ahead, it’s pretty handy!
 This is the exact one we have.

 You could also do this in your slow cooker.
-You would just sauté stuff in a regular pan and add it all to the slow cooker, and I’d guess that you need some more liquid than what I used here.
+You would just sauté stuff in a regular pan and add it all to the slow cooker.

 Whole 30 Beef Stew Recipe